Frequently Asked Questions

 Consent Questions

-In October 2023, we lodged a single Global Consent with the Gisborne District Council (GDC), the Opotiki District Council (ODC), and the Bay of Plenty Regional Council (BOPRC) for the entirety of Te Ara Tipuna.
+In October 2023, we lodged a single Global Consent with Gisborne District Council, Opotiki District Council, and Bay of Plenty Regional Council.
+Public submissions ran from December 2024 to February 2025.

 More information about the resource consent process can be found here: https://participate.gdc.govt.nz/te-ara-tipuna-trail-notified-resource-consent